justin-im1/justin-im1/README.md

 # Justin Im

-I'm a Systems Design Engineering student at the University of Waterloo and a passionate Software Engineer building full-stack applications.
+I'm a Systems Design Engineering student at the University of Waterloo and passionate Software Engineer.

 ## 🛠 Skills